STEMLab/InFactory/README.md

 ## Introduction

-This project is for creating OGC IndoorGML 1.0.3 formated data.
+This project is for creating & editing OGC IndoorGML 1.0.3 formated data.
 This is based on ogc-schemas https://github.com/highsource/ogc-schemas, so later I will add License about this.

 **Warning : This project is now under being implemented.
 After 2018 FEB 1.0 version will be released.
 Sorry for delaying.**
 If is there any issue or question please contact to 'hyemi.jeong@pnu.edu'.

+## Authors

+* Hyemi Jeong - IndoorGML CRUD DAO developer hyemi.jeong@pnu.edu
+* Hyung-Gyu Ryoo - IndoorGML Restful API developer hgryoo@pnu.edu

 ## Project Setting